-At the same time, renewable electricity generation, transmission and distribution grids, charging points for EVs, battery production, and green hydrogen will require more investment.
-Africa is a promising host for this investment: while it accounts for less than 10% of the global share of oil production, it is endowed with 39% of global technical solar and wind potential.
-Most North African countries and the Republic of South Africa have solar and wind technical potential 100 times greater than their current energy demand; this figure rises to above 1,000 times greater in most of sub-Saharan Africa.
+In a zero-carbon pathway to 2050, no new investment is necessary for developing or expanding fossil fuel production, and market supply will be concentrated in a small number of low-cost oil and gas producers.
+At the same time, renewable electricity generation, transmission and distribution grids, charging points for EVs, battery production, and green hydrogen will require more investment.310 Africa is a promising host for this investment: while it accounts for less than 10% of the global share of oil production, it is endowed with 39% of global technical solar and wind potential.
+Most North African countries and the Republic of South Africa have solar and wind technical potential 100 times greater than their current energy demand; this figure rises to above 1,000 times greater in most of sub-Saharan Africa.311

-Accordingly, all African countries should focus on making zero-carbon energy investments, ramping up their solar, wind, hydropower, and other renewable generation as well as storage capabilities and electricity infrastructure, and recognizing that pursuing costly oil and gas exploration and exploitation would likely prove to be an uneconomical course of action, leading eventually to stranded assets.
+Accordingly, all African countries should focus on making zero-carbon energy investments, ramping up their solar, wind, hydropower, and other renewable generation as well as storage capabilities and electricity infrastructure, and recognizing that pursuing costly oil exploration and exploitation would likely prove to be an uneconomical course of action, leading eventually to stranded assets.
 Established fossil fuel producers, while continuing to exploit existing resources from operational investments only to the extent they might be competitive, should refrain from additional costly exploration and infrastructure expansions, particularly in coal and oil.

-Cautiously Limiting Investments in Fossil Gas and Related Infrastructure, Consistent with a Phase-Out by 2050
+Limiting Investments in Fossil Gas and Related Infrastructure, Consistent with a Phase-Out by 2050

-Whether and to what extent fossil gas should play a role in the transition from other fossil fuels to renewables should be decided on a country-by-country basis, considering that ultimately a mix of technological solutions-including green fuels, storage, grid development, demand management, and flexible renewables-will allow for a fully renewable-based grid and feedstock for industry, eliminating the need for fossil gas.311 On the path to this outcome and while waiting for more affordable storage technologies, measured and careful investment in gas could, if well managed, help cut emissions from more carbon-intensive fuels (particularly coal)312 and support renewables by "balancing intermittency, providing reliable energy," and possibly, in certain contexts, "offering affordable investments and consumer prices."313
+Whether and to what extent fossil gas should play a role in the transition from other fossil fuels to renewables is a contested topic in the literature.
+Some studies envision that a mix of technological solutions-including storage, grid development, demand management, and flexible renewables-would allow for a fully renewable-based grid, eliminating the need for fossil gas and avoiding asset stranding in fossil gas as a short-term "bridge" or transition fuel.312 Others, though acknowledging the risk that fossil gas could lock out the development of renewables and would eventually need to be phased out as well, highlight how gas can help cut emissions from more carbon-intensive